earthlab/earthlab.github.io/org/earth-analytics/week-4.md

 IMPORTANT: be sure that all of the data are within the same EXTENT and crs of the sjer_aoi layer.
 This means that you may have to CROP and reproject your data prior to plotting it!

-# NOTE: be sure they know how to add points and lines to a legend.
-Re redit the homework lesson as some of the plots aren't labeled correctly.

 ### Plot 2
 Create a plot of field site locations, SIZED according to maximum tree height.